Github852/olddocs/app/views/website/markdown/self-hosting/heroku.md

 1. Configure the Heroku Command Line Interface (CLI) using these steps: [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli).

-1. Deploy the Standard File server to your account using the following deploy link: https://heroku.com/deploy?template=https://github.com/standardfile/ruby-server
+1. Deploy the Standard Notes server to your account using the following deploy link: https://heroku.com/deploy?template=https://github.com/standardnotes/syncing-server

 1. Install a MySQL add-on.
 Here we'll use the JawsDB add-on: https://elements.heroku.com/addons/jawsdb.
 If you already have a database, you can skip this step.